zoho/zomoji-iOS-keyboard/README.md

 ### Manual

 If you prefer not to use CocoaPods, copy all the files within the `Keyboard` and `Utils` folders in addition to `ZomojiAssets.xcassets`.
+Make sure to include the [YYImage](https://github.com/ibireme/YYImage) framework within your project.

 ## Usage